Guardians of the Tweed

 Activities and Volunteer Roles

 Our volunteers take part in a wide range of conservation and citizen-science activities that directly support the Tweed Foundation’s scientific programmes.
-From surveying aquatic invertebrates through Riverfly monitoring, planting trees to restore riparian habitats, and assisting our biologists during electro-fishing surveys, to analysing salmonid scales and contributing to decades-long bird counts of goosanders and cormorants, the work of our Guardians provides invaluable data and practical support across the catchment.
+From surveying aquatic invertebrates through riverfly monitoring, planting trees to restore riparian habitats, and assisting our biologists during electro-fishing surveys, to analysing salmonid scales and contributing to decades-long bird counts of goosanders and cormorants.
+The work of our Guardians provides invaluable data and practical support across the catchment.
 Volunteers also help record trout spot patterns for population studies and play an important role in our TweedStart education sessions, introducing young people to angling, river ecology, and the importance of caring for the river.
 Together, these roles offer meaningful ways for people to contribute to the health, knowledge, and future of the River Tweed.

 Electofishing Gala Water